The quality of pet treats changed with the conception of Loyalty Pet Treats and our exclusive patented Nutrieseal® process.

-We Manufacturer a high quality, aromatic, pure natural treat that is the closest to raw that had never been seen or experienced by any pet lover, owner, dog trainer or industry person.
+We are a Manufacturer of high quality, aromatic, pure natural treat that is the closest to raw that had never been seen or experienced by any pet lover, owner, dog trainer or industry person.

-When dehydrating meats all care needs to be taken into the final stability & nutritional quality of the product.
+When dehydrating meats all care needs to be taken into the final stability and nutritional quality of the product.

-Water Activity is a critical factor in how your product can remain stable & avoid mould & fungal growth.
+Water Activity is a critical factor in how your product can remain stable and avoid mould and fungal growth.

-If you extract too much moisture you can make the product very light in weight & more expensive.
-If you do not extract enough moisture your product remains unstable & susceptible to mould & fungal growth as well as any bacteria that was not dealt with through pasteurisation.
+If you extract too much moisture you can make the product very light in weight and more expensive.
+If you do not extract enough moisture your product remains unstable and susceptible to mould and fungal growth as well as any bacteria that was not dealt with through pasteurisation.